 (6) All interest on the full amount of any judgment that accrues after entry of judgment in any "suit" we defend; but our duty to pay interest ends when we have paid, offered to pay or deposited in court the part of the judgment that is within our Limit of Insurance.

-2. Paragraph a.
-Supplementary Payments is amended by the addition of the following:
+2. The following is added to Paragraph a.
+Supplementary Payments:

 We will pay for the "insured":